anodejs/anodejs/docs/SIMPLE_SETUP.md

 * https://github.com/myanodeorg/system
 * https://github.com/myanodeorg/bootstrap

+### Set permissions

+As long as system and bootstrap repositories are private, the forked repositories remain private as well.
+Add forked repositories to Readonly team, which grants read permissions to the buddy account.

 ## Create ANODE cluster configuration

 ANODE cluster configuration is kept in cluster repository.
 This repository doesn't include any code, just configuration parameters for cluster's farms.